 Please note, the console has a heart rate receiver that's compatible with most of the popular makes of chest strap, but the strap itself is not included.

 While Diamondback have some excellent exercise bikes and cross-trainers, the 910R rower looks a little like a poor relative.
 But the 910R does have some good features such as the pre-set programs including one of our favorites, namely a race-boat function.

 Click image to enlarge

 Also worth a look:

-The obvious alternatives are the LifeCore R88 and R100.
+An obvious alternative is LifeCore R100.
 The R100 costs around $200 more but is a better machine in our view and worth the extra.
 If you're not looking specifically for a magnetic rowing machine, the far superior Concept2 Model D is a much better buy at around the same price.

 Other Diamondback owner's comments